tapl-org/tapl/python/tapl-lang/README.md

 ## License

-`tapl-lang` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`tapl-lang` is distributed under the terms of the [Apache-2.0 WITH LLVM-exception](https://spdx.org/licenses/Apache-2.0.html) license.